-Alright.
-So in terms of nursing care, when a patient has diabetes insipidus, we're definitely going to want to monitor the patient's eyes and nose, as well as their urine specific gravity and their daily weight.
+So in terms of nursing care, when a patient has diabetes insipidus, we're definitely going to want to monitor the patient's I&Os, as well as their urine specific gravity and their daily weight.

 Comments will be approved before showing up.